bryanbraun/bryanbraun.github.io/_posts/2012-06-19-hey-there-delilah-whats-it-alpine-village.md

 Here at Brigham Young University, there is a culture of dating that is unparalleled by anywhere else in the world.
 I don't know all the reasons why it is... but it certainly is.
 And with everybody trying their best to impress that special someone, there are a few patterns that are easily recognizable to the observing bystander.
 And this is what they are:

 1. Every girl finds one excuse after another to cook delicious treats or meals for that boy they adore, demonstrating just how domestically fabulous they are.
-2. Every guy teaches himself just enough guitar to be able to play "<a href="http://www.youtube.com/watch?v=EbJtYqBYCV8" target="_blank" title="Hey There Delilah - YouTube">Hey there Delilah</a>" and watch that lovely lady just melt into a pile of swooning admiration.
+2. Every guy teaches himself just enough guitar to be able to play "<a href="http://www.youtube.com/watch?v=EbJtYqBYCV8" target="_blank" rel="noopener noreferrer" title="Hey There Delilah - YouTube">Hey there Delilah</a>" and watch that lovely lady just melt into a pile of swooning admiration.

 It makes sense right?
 The most direct pathway to a man's heart is through his stomach.
 And nothing says, "I'm sensitive" quite like the line "Times Square can't shine as bright as you...
 I swear it's true."
 Now don't get me wrong, the song is great!
 And so is free food.
 But if you are a BYU student and you were planning on pulling one of these stunts, then just forget about it... the novelty has already worn thin.